Mohammed-Ahmed-Khaled/list_of_employees/README.md

 - Fetches employee data from `http://dummy.restapiexample.com/api/v1/employees`.
 - Uses `dio` for HTTP requests.
+- Proper error handling using try-catch.
 - Parses JSON responses into an `Employee` model.
+- Displaying a loading indicator while fetching data
+- Navigation between two screens and passing data to the details screen.
 - Displays employee details in a list view.
 - Well-structured code with separate files for models and widgets.
+- Cache the employee list locally using shared_preferences and load it on app restart